softwaresaved/software-deposit-guidance/markdown/HowToDepositSoftware.md

 ## Read the documentation provided by the digital repository

-Your chosen digital repository should provide documentation that describe exactly how you can make your deposit, including what you can deposit, the supported file formats for deposits, what metadata you may need to provide, how to provide this metadata and what happens after you make your deposit.
+Your chosen digital repository should provide documentation that describes exactly how you can make your deposit, including what you can deposit, the supported file formats for deposits, what metadata you may need to provide, how to provide this metadata and what happens after you make your deposit.
 If you're lucky, they'll have an intuitive user interface that informs you of this as you make your deposit.

 If there is any conflict between the advice and guidance in our guides and in your chosen digital repository, then the requirements of the digital repository take precedence.